microsoft/sbom-tool/src/Microsoft.Sbom.Targets/README.md

 # SBOM Generation for .NET Projects
 ## Microsoft.Sbom.Targets
 This project implements a custom MSBuild task that generates an SBOM using the SBOM API and CLI tool.
 The MSBuild task binaries along with the associated targets are packaged as a NuGet package and can be consumed within a .NET project.
-Once installed, an SBOM will automatically be generated upon building the .NET project.
+Once installed, an SBOM will automatically be generated upon packing the .NET project.

 ## MSBuild Task Implementation
 The custom MSBuild task is implemented across the following partial classes: